endurantgames/cosmiclegends/src/crisis.md

 ## Hero Phase {#toc-crisis-hero .colbefore}

-The heroes can each take one action during the Hero Phase, one at a time, in any order they like.
+The heroes can each take one move during the Hero Phase, one at a time, in any order they like.

 While your hero is at the scene of a Crisis, there are essentially three things you can choose to do: Advance a Goal, Contribute to the Teamwork Pool, or Save Innocents.

-If your hero is *not* present, you can use the Timely Arrival action.
+If your hero is *not* present, you can use the Timely Arrival move.

 ### Timely Arrival {#toc-crisis-timely}

-When you use the Timely Arrival action, spend 5 successes from the Teamwork Pool have your hero arrive at the end of the current Hero Phase.
+When you use the Timely Arrival move, spend 5 successes from the Teamwork Pool have your hero arrive at the end of the current Hero Phase.

-You can't take any other actions that turn, but you *can* describe your entry to the scene and make a roll related to your arrival.
+You can't take any other moves that turn, but you *can* describe your entry to the scene and make a roll related to your arrival.
 Add the Effectiveness of that roll to the Teamwork Pool.

-The cost of the Timely Arrival action decreases by 1 success every Crisis Phase.
+The cost of the Timely Arrival move decreases by 1 success every Crisis Phase.

 ### General Alert {#toc-crisis-alert}